-The Bridge to MD Program is a Master of Science in Biomedical Sciences degree program designed specifically for applicants to our medical school who have strength in their pre-medical experiences and attributes, and would benefit from additional basic science preparation before beginning medical school.
-The Bridge program coursework is designed to strengthen understanding in basic science material providing a stronger foundation as the student enters medical school.
-A distinct benefit of enrolling in the Bridge program is the linkage to the medical program.
-When accepted to the Bridge to MD program, students are conditionally accepted to the MD program for the following year.
-The curriculum for the Bridge program runs alongside MD students and instruction is provided by medical school faculty.
+The Master of Science in Biomedical Sciences degree program is designed specifically for applicants to our medical school who have strength in their pre-medical experiences and attributes, and would benefit from additional basic science preparation before beginning medical school.
+The required coursework is designed to strengthen understanding in basic science material providing a stronger foundation as the student enters medical school.
+A distinct benefit of enrolling in the Biomedical Sciences program is the linkage to the medical program.
+When accepted to the MS program, students are conditionally accepted to the MD program for the following year.
+The curriculum for the MS program in Biomedical Sciences runs alongside MD students and instruction is provided by medical school faculty.
 This program supports WMed’s mission to build a diverse and inclusive environment that will serve the medical needs of our community.

 A select group of students who have applied for admission to the MD program at WMed will be invited to participate in this nine-month master’s degree program.
-Students accepted into the Bridge program are required to meet the same requirements as the MD students including submitting an AMCAS application, MCAT score within the last three years, a minimum 3.0 GPA, and completion of a bachelor’s degree prior to beginning at WMed.
-There is no direct application to the Bridge program.
-Candidates are referred by the Medical Student Admissions Committee to the Bridge Selection Committee, who makes the final student selections in late May or June.
+Students accepted into the program are required to meet the same requirements as the MD students including submitting an AMCAS application, MCAT score within the last three years, a minimum 3.0 GPA, and completion of a bachelor’s degree prior to beginning at WMed.
+There is no direct application to the MS program in Biomedical Sciences.
+Rather, candidates are referred by the Medical Student Admissions Committee to the Biomedical Sciences Student Selection Committee, who makes the final student selections in late May or June.

 The Path to Medical School